apache/cordova-docs/docs/en/edge/cordova/file/filesystem/filesystem.md

 Properties
 ----------

-- __name:__ The name of the file system. _(DOMString)_
+- __name__: The name of the file system. _(DOMString)_
-- __root:__ The root directory of the file system. _(DirectoryEntry)_
+- __root__: The root directory of the file system. _(DirectoryEntry)_

 Details
 -------

 The `FileSystem` object represents information about the file system.
-The name of the file system will be unique across the list of exposed file systems.
-The root property contains a `DirectoryEntry` object which represents the root directory of the file system.
+The name of the file system is unique across the list of exposed file systems.
+The root property contains a `DirectoryEntry` object that represents the file system's root directory.

 Supported Platforms
 -------------------